Phoenix Children's Hospital Executive Bios

 Roger W. Logan, Senior Vice President and Chief Administrative Officer for Phoenix Children’s Medical Group

-Julie Bowman, MSN, RN, Vice President of Critical Care Services
+Julie Bowman, MSN, RN, Chief Nursing Officer (interim) and Vice President, Critical Care Services

 Dennis Bruns, Vice President, Finance

 Dave Cottle, Vice President, Planning, Design and Construction

 Ethel Hoffman, Vice President, Managed Care and Business Development

 Tamara Johnson, Vice President, Quality and Risk Management

 Annie Mooney, Vice President, Public Affairs and Advocacy